bondo/cosmic-applet-friday-countdown/README.md

 **Behavior**

 - Invisible every day except Friday.
-- On Friday, before 2 PM local time: shows the minutes remaining, e.g. `37 min to 2PM`.
+- On Friday, before 2 PM local time: shows the minutes remaining, e.g. `37 mins to 2PM`.
 - On Friday, at/after 2 PM local time: shows 🍺.

-It re-checks the clock every 30 seconds (see `TICK` in `src/app.rs`).
+It re-checks the clock every 10 seconds (see `TICK` in `src/app.rs`).

 ## Project layout